-Support workers play a key role in enabling the people we support to carry out all their daily tasks.
+Support workers play a key role in enabling the people we support to carry out their daily tasks.
 That could be helping someone to live independently in their own home, experience new places, attend college, or work towards gaining employment.

 Some of the people we support need personal care, at varying levels.
 This can range from offering encouragement and support, to enabling people to do it themselves, to physically supporting them directly.

 A typical day

 It’s true that no two days are ever the same.
 It’s that variety that our teams love and that motivates them to treat every day as a new opportunity.
 The level of support each person requires varies, as does their interest in different hobbies and pastimes.
 Wherever possible we try and match our staff with people we support who have similar interests and passions in life.

 Above all, we look for support workers who will bring enthusiasm to their work and be happy to get involved in a range of activities, while prioritising the health and wellbeing of those we support.

 A role for you

 We’re always looking for keen and enthusiastic people to join our teams as support workers.

-Full-time, part-time and bank (casual) roles are available to fit around you and your availability.
-That flexibility does work both ways, however, as our services operate over 24 hours a day, every day.
+Full-time, part-time and bank (casual) roles are available to suit you and your availability.
+That flexibility does work both ways, however, as many of our services operate 24/7.
 Evening, weekend and night working is required for some roles, depending on the level of support people need.

 The role of a support worker can be demanding, but at the end of every day you will go home knowing that you have made a difference.